mir-group/flare/README.md

 The tutorial shows how to compile LAMMPS with FLARE pair style and uncertainty compute code, and use LAMMPS for Bayesian active learning and uncertainty-aware molecular dynamics.

 [Google Colab Tutorial of FLARE (2+3-body)](https://colab.research.google.com/drive/1Q2NCCQWYQdTW9-e35v1W-mBlWTiQ4zfT).
+The tutorial shows how to use flare 2+3 body descriptors and squared exponential kernel to train a Gaussian Process force field on-the-fly.

-The tutorials take a few minutes to run on a normal desktop computer or laptop (excluding installation time).
+All the tutorials take a few minutes to run on a normal desktop computer or laptop (excluding installation time).

 ## Installation
 ### Pip installation